 In the history of Western European legal-political thought Boden was the first to form and prove the concept of sovereignty as an essential feature of the state’s supreme power: “Sovereignty is the absolute and perpetual power vested in a commonwealth.
 In other words, it is an absolute power, which is not bound by any law over the citizens”[ii]: The absolute power is the one given by the people without any restrictions and conditions.
 The power is considered to be permanent if it is based on its own laws and is not given for a certain period.

-On the Forms of Administration
+On the Forms of Government

 The New Interpretation of International Law

 Grotius considers the right and justice, the legal regulation to be the basis of relations between peoples.
 “The right of nations” or “the international law” is created by establishing agreement between the states guided by the idea of common good, that is, not for the benefit of “every human community” taken as separate, but for the interests of “the entity of all such communities”.
 In international relations he denies the view that power determines everything.
 Perhaps, some of the researchers make some reservations concerning “the right of nations”.
-Particularly, Roland Portman notes that Grotius, using the term “the right of nations” didn’t examine the question of the right between the states.
+In particular, Roland Portman notes that Grotius, using the term “the right of nations” didn’t examine the question of the right between the states.
 He viewed the state as “a union of free people” which was a mere summation of individuals, without separate identity[iv], being under the individual power of the authorities.
 And Peter Pavel Remec considers Grotius’s term of “the right of nations” to be the right essentially between the leaders of the nations, and also between the groups of citizens or major individuals[v], with some reservations.
 Portman considers it to be a non-intergovernmental right.

 Grotius’s views on war and peace are interesting.
 According to his conception neither the natural right, nor the nations’, nor the divine laws prohibit wars.
 However, wars are fair and unfair.
 A fair war (for self-defense, for the protection of one’s own territory, population and property) is the natural response to the offense committed by the invader.
 Unfair wars are first of all predatory wars.